-Indicators must be precisely defined so that results can be compared between disaggregations, places, reporting periods, and activities.
+Indicators must be precisely defined so that results can be compared between disaggregations, places, reporting periods, and projects.
 See our Indicator Guidebook for best practices and more information.

-Indicator results might be reported for disaggregations like sex, age, training type, crop type, etc. All disaggregations have disaggregation values.
-Disaggregation values for sex would be male and female; for age they might be <18 and 18+.
+Indicator results might be reported for disaggregations like sex, age, training type, crop type, etc. All disaggregations have disaggregation categories.
+Disaggregation categories for sex would be male and female; for age they might be <18 and 18+.

-Reporting levels are a special kind of disaggregation.
-Every indicator must have a single reporting level, or geographic disaggregation, like country, region, or location (like a facility or village).
+Geographic disaggregations are a special kind of disaggregation.
+Every indicator must have a single geographic disaggregation, or reporting level, like country, region, or location (like a facility or village).
 This means that results will be entered per country, per region, etc.

-For a user to successfully report data, their activity must have indicator(s) assigned to it.
+For a user to successfully report data, their project must have indicator(s) assigned to it.